Air Fryer PancakesThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 This pancakes air fryer recipe tastes great with so many different toppings!
 Here are some of our favorites:

-- Sweet Toppings & Drizzles: Chocolate chips, maple syrup, vegan honey, strawberry simple syrup, blackberry simple syrup, vegan nutella, whipped cream, jam, and apple curd are just a few options that will turn these pancakes into a decadent treat!
+- Sweet Toppings & Drizzles: Chocolate chips, maple syrup, vegan honey, strawberry simple syrup, blackberry simple syrup, peach simple syrup, vegan nutella, pear compote, whipped cream, jam, and apple curd are just a few options that will turn these pancakes into a decadent treat!

 - Crunchy Toppings: Sprinkle on some low calorie granola or high protein granola, chopped nuts, or pumpkin seeds or sunflower seeds.